Lab 8: Functions and Lexical Scope

 Except, there is a small technical issue: the int evaluate(Frame env)

-.
-We can accommodate this by adding some static
+an int.
+We can accommodate this by adding some static fields and

 number at construction time, and then allows you to effectively look up any Closure instance